Albert Stahl

-Albert Tivadar Stahl (born 11 January 1999) is a Romanian professional footballer who plays as a right winger for Liga I side UTA Arad, on loan from Rapid București.
+Albert Tivadar Stahl (born 11 January 1999) is a Romanian professional footballer who plays as a right winger for Liga II club Bihor Oradea.

 Club career

 Early years

 While a junior at Atletico Arad, Stahl traveled to English club Manchester City for several trials, however nothing came out of it and later joined UTA Arad.
 Stahl was promoted from the UTA academy in the summer of 2016, aged 17, and made his senior debut on 20 August in a 3–0 victory to Dacia Unirea Braila for the Liga II championship.
 On 14 May 2017, he scored his first goal for the club in a 6–0 away win over Academica Clinceni.

 In 2018, Stahl traveled to German club Borussia Dortmund for a trial, but nothing concrete has been achieved.

 Astra Giurgiu

 Pn 19 July 2019, Astra Giurgiu transferred Stahl for an undisclosed fee, with the player penning a four-year deal.